wdonahoe/fluxes/README.md

 2) Double click on the "LGR_fluxes.tar.gz" icon and click "Extract."

-This will extract LGR_fluxes.py, LGR_fluxes.R and README.md into a folder "LGR_fluxes."
+This will extract LGR_fluxes, LGR_fluxes.R and README.md into a folder "LGR_fluxes."

 ---------
 On Mac OSX: